-No potential ordinary shares are included as all options have between 1 year and 3 years until expiry and there is no certainty that they will be exercised.
+No potential ordinary shares are included as all options have either lapsed or will expire within 3 years there is no certainty that they will be exercised.
 Refer to Note 22.

 Note 21: Capital and Lease Commitments

 Exploration Expenditure Commitments